adidottxt/whats-the-scene/README.md

   * Ensure songs are not duplicated in a playlist
   * Ensure each playlist is of a certain size
   * Pick songs from top songs at random (this is a debatable feature)
+  * train + use binary classifier to enhance song selection